gcrois/gcrois.github.io/_posts/2021-09-20-K0000-architecture.md

   : have a working `kc`, with most of the std/stl implemented within it (i.e. list, tree, graph, ...)

-  : it may be bootstrapped (i.e. written in kc), or maybe just implemented in C++...
-I'm only going to bootstrap it if there's going to be a tangible benefit
+  : it should be bootstrapped via  minimal `ckc` bootstrapping compiler written in C/C++... or maybe even Python, why not?

 2022-02-01

-  : have a working `ks`, re-using the std/stl from `kc`. i'd like to have the compiler/interpreter written in `.kc`, but I may just write it in C++
+  : have a working `ks`, re-using the std/stl from `kc`. i'd like to have the compiler/interpreter written in `.kc`

   : by this time, most of the standard modules should also be implemented or in progress (`os`, `io`, `math`, `time`, `sci`, `ffi`, `getarg`, `kpm`, `langs`, `formats`)